-This article explains Internal Search in Siteimprove Analytics and covers definitions of visits, searches and search exits.
+This article explains Internal Search in the Siteimprove Analytics and Usability modules and covers definitions of visits, searches, and search exits.

 Internal Search displays a list of search terms that your visitors have entered into your search solution on your website.
 Internal Search does not show search terms that were used to find your website from an external search engine like Google or Bing.

-Visits refers to all users that have used the internal search during their sessions in the selected period.
+- Visits -Visits refers to all users that have used the internal search during their sessions in the selected period.

-In the example below, you can see in the selected period (July 2016), 5,997 visits were made to the search solution on the website, with users making 10.537 searches.
-Out of those 10,537 searches, 2,200 visits ended after a search was performed.
+For example, The image below shows that for the selected period (September 2017) 58 visits were made to the search solution on the website, with users making 86 searches.
+Out of those 86 searches, 5 visits ended after a search was performed.

-To track visitors' actions in regards to the internal search term tuition, we can see that 70 (or 56.91% of all actions made) actions were made with visits continuing in another tab or window.
-21 actions were made by clicking on the Student page in the search results.
-9 actions were logged as Search exits, meaning that users did not click on any search result and ended their visit immediately after searching for tuition.
+To track visitors' actions in regards to the internal search term planning, we can see that 28 (or 12.2% of all actions made) actions were made with visits continuing in another tab or window.
+40 actions were made by clicking on the Council page in the search results.
+16 actions were logged as Search exits, meaning that users did not click on any search result and ended their visit immediately after searching for planning.